White Kermode or Spirit Bear: Official Mammal of British Columbia

 The Kermode bear is a subspecies of the black bear that lives in British Columbia.
 Around ten to thirty percent of Kermode bears are white or cream instead of black.
 The percentage depends on the location.
 The pale and sometimes ghostly appearance of the animals has given rise to the alternate names spirit bear and ghost bear.
-The light animal is so unusual that it might be mistaken for a polar bear that has lost its way.
+The light animals are so unusual that they might be mistaken for polar bears that have lost their way.

 The Kermode Bear

 The black bear has the scientific name Ursus americanus.
 The scientific name of the Kermode bear is Ursus americanus kermodei.
 The animal is named after Francis Kermode, the first director of the Royal BC Museum, which is why its common name is capitalized.